You must enable JavaScript to view this website.

 The SPROUT & SPROUT-Able Studies

-The SPROUT (Sending PReschoolers OUTside) Study is a three-year research initiative launched by the Healthy Active Living and Obesity (HALO) Research Group and spearheaded by Dr. Maeghan James, a Postdoctoral Fellow at the CHEO Research Institute.
+The SPROUT (Sending PReschoolers OUTside) Study is a three-year research initiative launched by the Healthy Active Living and Obesity (HALO) Research Group in partnership with Dr. Maeghan James, an assistant professor at the University of Ottawa.
 This study is a comparative study that explores the health, wellbeing, and experiences of children, educators, and families participating in Andrew Fleck Children’s Services’ full-day licensed outdoor ECE program, Forest Explorers, in comparison to conventional childcare programs around the city of Ottawa.

 With 78 children and their families and 27 educators enrolled (and counting!), the SPROUT study examines: